7 Things That Might Surprise You About M3F Fest

-McDowell Mountain Music Festival (M3F) returns to Margaret T. Hance Park in Downtown Phoenix March 3-5 for another weekend of must-hear music, community building and fun.
+M3F Fest (McDowell Mountain Music Festival) returns to Margaret T. Hance Park in Downtown Phoenix March 1-3 for another weekend of must-hear music, community building and fun.

-In its fourteenth year, M3F is known for its eclectic lineup of music.
-This year is no different with national headliners like Flume, The Shins, Chromeo, Grouplove plus more than 10 local bands.
+Now in its 16th year, M3F is known for its eclectic lineup of music.
+This year is no different with national headliners like Odesza, Empire of the Sun, Kurt Vile and the Violators, Umphrey’s McGee, plus our favorite local bands and DJs.

 It’s super family friendly